Sowmyashree25/Housing_Price_Prediction/README.md

 **General Information**
-In this assignment, we will

-   Use a hybrid combination of RFE and manual menthods for feature selection. build a linear regression model with ridge and lasso regularization for predicting 'SalePrice', which is the final selling price of a property.
+In this assignment, we will use a hybrid combination of RFE and manual menthods for feature selection. build a linear regression model with ridge and lasso regularization for predicting 'SalePrice', which is the final selling price of a property.
    Find optimal regularization parameters for each of the methods using Grid search with K-Fold cross validation.
    Use R-squared score on the test set to evaluate our model